By Shelley Hitz

 And have fun…soon you’ll be a published author.

 Shelley Hitz is an entrepreneur, author and speaker.
-Her website, Self Publishing Coach, provides resources and tutorials that help you publish and market your book.
+Her website Training Authors provides resources and tutorials that help you write better, publish and market your book.